Bruce Brown (basketball): Brooklyn Nets (2020–2022)

-Denver Nuggets (2022–present)
+Denver Nuggets (2022–2023)

 On July 7, 2022, Brown signed with the Denver Nuggets.
-On November 24, Brown recorded a triple double with 17 points, 13 rebounds, and 10 assists during a win against the Oklahoma City Thunder.
+Brown signed a two-year contract worth $13 million, with a player option on the second year.
+The Nets had chosen not to match the Nuggets' taxpayer mid-level exception offer for Brown and acquired Royce O'Neale as a replacement instead.
+On November 23, Brown recorded a triple-double with 17 points, 13 rebounds and 10 assists during a win against the Oklahoma City Thunder.